 1) Summer FLAS awards.
 Both undergraduate and graduate students receive the same level of funding.
-Actual tuition cost of no more than $5000.
-Stipend of $2500.
+Actual tuition of up to $5000.
+Stipend of $3500.

 2) Academic Year awards (two semesters).
-An undergraduate student receives a $5000 stipend plus tuition support of no more than $10,000.
-A graduate student receives a $15,000 stipend and tuition support of no more than $18,000.
+An undergraduate student receives a $5000 stipend plus tuition support.
+A graduate student receives a $20,000 stipend and tuition support.

 Go to the UH scholarship online site www.star.hawaii.edu/scholarship and search for FLAS East Asia.
 The deadline is Feb.
 1st (date of deadline may change annually due to the 1st falling on a weekend).

 Questions?
 Contact: Dr. Chizuko Allen, SPAS Fellowships Coordinator, email@example.com, Moore Hall 416B, telephone (808) 956-2210, fax (808) 956-6345.